Missing Ohio hiker found alive on flank of Mount St. Helens

 The Warren, Ohio, man was been seen by friends on Aug.
 9, when he borrowed a car and headed to the Blue Lake Trail.

-COUGAR, Wash.
-(AP) — An Ohio man has been found alive on a flank of Mount St. Helens, nearly one week after he set out on a day hike and failed to return, authorities said Wednesday.
+COUGAR, Cowlitz County — An Ohio man has been found alive on a flank of Mount St. Helens, nearly one week after he set out on a day hike and failed to return, authorities said Wednesday.

 Rescuers found Matthew B. Matheny, 40, of Warren, Ohio, on a flank of the volcano in the Cascade Mountains of Washington state, the Cowlitz County Sheriff’s Office said in an emailed statement.